NGWA Groundwater Awareness Week – 20th Anniversary!

 If you’re curious about water rights – what they are, what they entitle you to use, and how they’re adjudicated if there’s not enough for everyone, you can visit IDWR’s water rights page.
 You’re also welcome to call us for advice.

 We’ve talked about dry wells and how you can confirm or refurbish one.
 But we just wanted to mention a couple important points.
-The first is that, although we haven’t seen as many dry well sin 2015 as we did in 2014, we are still in a drought.
+The first is that, although we haven’t seen as many dry well since 2015 as we did in 2014, we are still in a drought.
 That means we should still be careful with our water use.
 The second thing is that we’ve had several customers call us wanting to deepen or replace their existing well.

 We used to take wells deeper, but we’ve found that it costs just as much (and often more) to deepen an existing well than it does to simply drill a new one.
 One of the reasons is that there are some drillers in the area who don’t drill straight – they’ll corkscrew the drill bit down, or they’ll drill crooked wells.
 Another reason is that we don’t know what’s happened to the well since it was drilled – it might have had mud or rocks wash in that would make drilling difficult.
 Lastly, even if we do take your well deeper, at the end you’ve spent a whole lot of money on an old well.